naamak01/AD_Deploying_Active_Directory/README.md

 For this portion of the Active Directory project, we will install Active Directory on the domain controller, create a domain admin, and join the client VM to the domain.

-This project is a continuation of [Active Directory: Preparing Infrastructure in Azure], so this project picks up where I left off.
+This project is a continuation of [[Active Directory: Preparing Infrastructure in Azure]](https://github.com/naamak01/AD_Preparing_Active_Directory_In_Azure), so this project picks up where I left off.

 Environments and Utilities Used